 T lymphocytes play a central role in immune system.
 Total T cell and T cell subset counts are measured by detection of various cell surface molecules.
 Enumeration of CD8+ antigen-specific T cells requires cognate recognition of the T cell receptor (TCR) by a class I MHC/peptide complex.
-This can be done using class I MHC Tetramers which are composed of a complex of four HLA class I molecules each bound to the specific peptide $^{2),\ 3)}$ and conjugated with a fluorescent protein.
+This can be done using class I MHC Tetramers which are composed of a complex of four H-2 MHC class I molecules each bound to the specific peptide^{1), 2)} and conjugated with a fluorescent protein.
 Thus, T-Select MHC Tetramer assays allow quantitation of the total T cell population specific for a given peptide complexed with a particular MHC molecule.
 Furthermore, since binding does not depend on functional pathways, this population includes all specific CD8+ T cells regardless of functional status.
-Measurements may performed in whole blood or isolated be lymphocyte/mononuclear cell preparations.
+Measurements may be performed in whole blood or isolated lymphocyte/splenocyte or thymocyte preparations3).
 Specific cell staining is accomplished by incubating the sample with the T-Select MHC Tetramer reagent, then washing away excess Tetramer.
 The number of Tetramer positive lymphocytes is then determined by flow cytometry.